Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Experiments

-\textit{Atari} is an RL benchmark that provides a variety of games, such as shooting, expedition, fighting, car racing, and more, as shown in Fig.\ref{expfig:atari_game}.
+To further validate the applicability and robustness of the \methodname~method across various decision-making tasks, we also include experiments in 59 Atari games. \textit{Atari} is an RL benchmark that provides a variety of games, such as shooting, expedition, fighting, car racing, and more, as shown in Fig. \ref{expfig:atari_game}.
 We compare \methodname~with DQN (with four implementation techniques \citep{DBLP:conf/aaai/rainbow}: double Q, prioritized replay buffer, dueling network, and noisy layers) in 59 Atari games on the Gym platform, with vector observation of $\mathbb{R}^{128}$, and action space of $\mathbb{R}^{6}$ or $\mathbb{R}^{18}$.
 The agent is trained for 4M timesteps and then evaluated for 100 episodes in each experiment.
-The normalized \methodname~over DQN scores in 59 Atari games are displayed in Fig. 6.
-In 38 of the evaluation tasks, \methodname~performs better than DQN.
-This finding demonstrates that action sparsity is a significant factor in enhancing the learning algorithm's performance and that, in addition to RL tasks with sparse actions, \methodname~can also be applied to more general RL tasks.
+The normalized \methodname~over DQN scores in 59 Atari games are displayed in Fig. \ref{expfig:atari}.
+In 38 evaluation tasks, \methodname~outperforms DQN.
+The results demonstrate that action sparsity is a significant factor in enhancing the learning algorithm's performance and that, in addition to RL tasks with sparse actions, \methodname~can also be applied to more general RL tasks.
+This underscores the method’s versatility and potential for generalization beyond tasks with clearly defined sparse actions.